 Uses of Helichrysum Oil

 Helichrysum oil is used primarily for cosmetic and medicinal purposes.
-It helps your skin stay soft, smooth, and moisturized, and prevents it from being dehydrated and cracking.6
+It helps your skin stay soft, smooth and moisturized, and prevents it from being dehydrated and from cracking.7 This essential oil is also used for medicinal purposes as it has antimicrobial, anti-inflammatory, antioxidant and anti-allergenic properties.

 Composition of Helichrysum Oil

-Helichrysum essential oil is made up of 21.7 percent pinene, 10.4 percent curcumene, and 8 percent italidiones.7
+Helichrysum essential oil is made up of 21.7 percent pinene, 10.4 percent curcumene and 8 percent italidiones.8

 Benefits of Helichrysum Oil

 Helichrysum essential oil boasts many remarkable health benefits.
-It can help keep your liver, spleen, internal organs, and nervous system up and running by making sure that they’re in tip-top shape.
-Moreover, it promotes cell health by encouraging the recycling of dead cells and stimulating production of new ones.
+As an antiallergenic compound, it can help your liver, spleen, internal organs and nervous system fight allergies, as this is where allergies often first manifest.9 Moreover, it promotes cell health by encouraging the recycling of dead cells and stimulating production of new ones.
 It may also help:

 How to Make Helichrysum Oil

 High-quality helichrysum oil is obtained from the flower tops of the herb through steam distillation within 24 hours of harvesting.
-The younger plants yield greater quantities of essential oil.8
+The younger plants yield greater quantities of essential oil.10

 How Does Helichrysum Oil Work?